praveenrajt0413/Online-grocery-application/digital_wallet_scenario_guide.md

 6. Run mvn clean package.
 7. Configure Jenkins Credentials using your Docker Hub username and password. give based on the scenario:
-8. Build the Docker image: 'docker build -t praveen0210/delivery-system:latest' .'
-9. Push the image to Docker Hub:'docker push praveen0210/delivery-system:latest'
-10. Deploy the application to Kubernetes: 'kubectl apply -f deployment.yaml'
+8.Copy paste the Pipeline Script
+9.run the pipeline script
-11. Verify the deployment and pods: 'kubectl get pods ,kubectl get svc' Source :ChatGPT
+10. Verify the deployment and pods: 'kubectl get pods ,kubectl get svc' Source :ChatGPT